dciangot/minio-opa/docs/RClone.md

     - check if the user bucket exists and create it if not
     - mount all the user buckets in /tmp/<username>
     - do some operation
-    - unmount the volume and exit
+    - unmount the volume (opional and commented) and exit